C-Loftus/Princeton-Thesis/doc/main.md

 ### Training with Talon Data

 Now that we have a baseline, the next part of the quantitative evaluation was to evaluate a federated learning training cycle with Talon data exclusively.
 The first part of this evaluated requires simulating how long it would take for a user to generate a high quality dataset.
 I did this by using Talon for at least three hours of computer work every day for 2 weeks. \footnote{My config I used for this can be found at \url{https://github.com/C-Loftus/my_talon_scripts} and \url{https://github.com/C-Loftus/knausj_talon} } At the end of this week I ran my audio dataset generation script: `client/scripts/parse_talon.py`.
+While two weeks may seem like a long time, this collection process did not require any extra effort on my part.
+I simply used Talon as I would normally use it for voice dictation with schoolwork.

-As stated previously in the paper, Talon can generate a user dataset by saving recordings and labeling them according to the inferences from the talon voice parser.
+As stated previously in the paper, Talon can generate a user voice-to-text dataset by saving recordings and labeling them according to the inferences from the Talon voice parser.
 While these inferences are not always perfect, Talon uses the conformer model architecture from Nvidia with a low error rate.
 According to the paper in which this model was first described, the Conformer model achieves a word error rate of less than 5% on the LibriSpeech benchmark. [@https://doi.org/10.48550/arxiv.2005.08100] Since we are only looking to generate a dataset of short commands, we can be confident that there is high accuracy of the labels in our training data. \footnote{Talon also contextually restricts potential labels during runtime, thus further decreasing the probability of incorrect recognition due to commands that are not appropriate in a particular context or application}

 <div style="display: flex;">
 ![The Top 30 Single Word Commands generated from my Talon dataset](assets/top30cmds.png){width=70%}